zhl003/crunchy-containers/CONTRIBUTING.md

-The Crunchy Container Suite is an open source project primarily authored and maintained by the team at Crunchy Data.
-All contributions are welcome: the Crunchy Container Suite uses the Apache 2.0 license and does not require any contributor agreement to submit patches.
+The Qingcloud Container Suite is an open source project primarily authored and maintained by the team at Qingcloud Data.
+All contributions are welcome: the Qingcloud Container Suite uses the Apache 2.0 license and does not require any contributor agreement to submit patches.

 Our contributors try to follow good software development practices to help ensure that the code that we ship to our users is stable.
-If you wish to contribute to the Crunchy Container Suite, be it code or documentation, please follow the guidelines below.
+If you wish to contribute to the Qingcloud Container Suite, be it code or documentation, please follow the guidelines below.

 Thanks!
 We look forward to your contribution.